Trump, GOP plan to rescind budget spending has precedent but rocky path in Congress

 But head back to the mid-1990s.

-Congress approved a $496 billion, five-year, economic stimulus package at the behest of former President Bill Clinton in August, 1993.
+Congress approved a $496 billion, five-year economic stimulus package at the behest of former President Bill Clinton in August 1993.
 Still, Clinton insisted that lawmakers then find $10-15 billion in additional cuts over the same five-year period.
 This would be a challenge for Congress.

 Many of the spending allocations lawmakers approved went toward government “investments.”
 More jobs for park rangers.
 Additional battleships.
 But by the same token, Clinton wanted spending reductions to unwind the deficit.

 The oscillations of Clinton and Trump aren’t new.
 Who wouldn’t like to have it both ways?
 Spend money on programs and simultaneously cut spending?
-And believe it or not, there is a budgetary provision that allows Congress and the president to attempt to pare spending on which everyone has just signed off.
+And believe it or not, there is a budgetary provision that allows Congress and the president to attempt to pare down spending on which everyone has just signed off.

 The term is “rescission.”
 It’s pronounced ruh-SIZH-unn.
-It’s a fancy, fiscal word for “spending cancellation.”
-The Congressional Budget Act of 1974 permits lawmakers and the president to take a mulligan on appropriations if everyone’s suffering from buyer’s remorse.
+It’s a fancy fiscal word for “spending cancellation.”
+The Congressional Budget Act of 1974 permits lawmakers and the president to take a mulligan on appropriations if everyone suffers from buyer’s remorse.
 Lawmakers may then vote to “rescind” certain chunks of money.

 Back in 1993, Clinton proposed $11 billion in cuts.
 He asked to nullify allocations for military construction projects, energy and water programs, university research and bus terminals.

-Then-Ohio GOP Rep. John Kasich, who now serves as the Buckeye State’s governor, then-Rep. Tim Penny, D-Minn., pushed for deeper cuts.
+Then-Ohio GOP Rep. John Kasich, who now serves as the Buckeye State’s governor, and then-Rep. Tim Penny, D-Minn., pushed for deeper cuts.
 They advocated for trimming Medicare, specifically directing the savings toward deficit reduction.
 Defense hawks tried to erect firewalls to protect the Pentagon from the axe.

 Again, sound familiar?

 Trump begrudgingly signed the omnibus spending bill last month after a brief veto threat.
-Rescissions bills aren’t common in Congress.
-But the parliamentary option exists.
+Rescissions bills aren’t common in Congress, but the parliamentary option exists.

-Trump is still sifting through the legislative tool box in Washington.
-The rescissions process is an instrument at his disposal.
+Trump is still sifting through the legislative tool box in Washington, and the rescissions process is an instrument at his disposal.
 It’s not out of the question for the chief executive to consider a rescissions request if they’re dyspeptic about the omnibus measure.

 The administration and House Majority Leader Kevin McCarthy, R-Calif., have reportedly been working for days on the recissions idea.